yoko-vicky/yoko-vicky/README.md

 </h2>

 <h3>
-🎥 If you are a movie lover, check my latest personal project <a href="https://www.moviees.life/" target="_blank">Moviees</a> working lively!
+🎥 If you are a movie lover, check my latest small project <a href="https://github.com/yocosaka/MyFavoriteMovies" target="_blank">Moviees</a>!
 This was built with Next.js and Supabase.
 You can search, filter, collect, and share your favorite films on it.
-It is a private project, so visit <a href="https://www.yocosaka.tech/" target="_blank">my portfolio website</a> for an overview.
 </h3>

 <h3>